derekphilipau/glazy-data/README.md

 In particular, there are a number of duplicate recipes and similar recipes with only slight variations.

 ## Data Files

+### legacy-data

+This directory contains the original data used to seed the Glazy database.

 ### glazy-[DATE].yaml.gz